Costen Shockley: Professional career

 According to Shockley, only about five teams kept interest in him while he was ill.
-The Philadelphia Phillies, his favorite team, were one of them, and a contract they offered him he signed on July 4, 1960.
+The Philadelphia Phillies, his favorite team, was one of them, and a contract they offered him he signed on July 4, 1960.
 He was assigned to the Class A Williamsport Grays, but did not play in his first year as a result of his illness.

 Reporting to the Philadelphia Phillies camp in 1961, Shockley did not know which position the team would have him play; they had not told him which they would have him at.
 Consequently, he came to his first practice with both a pitching shoe and a first baseman's glove.
 When Phillies manager Gene Mauch met Shockley for the first time, he said "Get rid of that shoe; you’re going to be a first baseman."

 That year, Shockley played for the Class C Magic Valley Cowboys of the Pioneer League.
 He finished the first half of the season with 10 home runs and a .359 batting average, and ended with 23 home runs and an average of .360.
 In the year, he appeared at-bat 470 times, and made 169 hits, 31 doubles, and six triples.
 He scored 108 runs-batted-in and appeared in a total of 126 games.
 After the season ended, Shockley was voted league Rookie of the Year.

 In 1962, Shockley was a member of the Class A Williamsport Grays.
 He appeared in 133 games and fielded .983 while making 144 hits, 29 doubles, five triples and 10 home runs for a batting average of .282.
 He was promoted to Double-A in 1963 and played for the Chattanooga Lookouts of the Sally League.
 With the Lookouts, Shockley batted .335 and made 160 hits, 27 doubles, 12 triples and eight home runs in 127 games.
 He scored 74 runs-batted-in and was second in the Sally League in batting.

 On April 9, 1964, Shockley was sent to the Triple-A Arkansas Travelers of the Pacific Coast League (PCL).
 From April 27 through May 15, he hit safely in 19 consecutive matches.
 From May 30 to June 9, he made four home runs in eight games.
 Through July 15, Shockley had posted a batting average of .300 and scored 24 home runs.

 On July 16, Shockley was called up to the major leagues.
 He made his MLB debut one day later against the Cincinnati Reds.
 In his debut, he batted sixth and walked at the top of the second against the Reds' pitcher Joey Jay.
 He grounded out in his second appearance, and made his first major league hit in the seventh inning with a single.
 In the next inning, he grounded to shortstop and helped Danny Cater advance from second base to third, from where the latter eventually made the game-winning score.